biolink/biolinkml/SPECIFICATION.md

 model pet stores, etc.

 The primary representation of a schema is via a YAML document.
-This document can be translated to other representations.
+This YAML document can be translated to other representations.

 The 3 core modeling elements in blml are *types*, *classes*, and *slots*:

- - **types** correspond to primitive datatypes, such as integers, strings, URIs
+ - **[types](https://biolink.github.io/biolinkml/docs/TypeDefinition)** correspond to primitive datatypes, such as integers, strings, URIs
- - **classes** are categories for data instances
+ - **[classes](https://biolink.github.io/biolinkml/docs/ClassDefinition)** are categories for data instances
- - **slots** categorize the linkages instances can have to other instances, or to type instances
+ - **[slots](https://biolink.github.io/biolinkml/docs/SlotDefinition)** categorize the linkages instances can have to other instances, or to type instances

+A [schema](https://biolink.github.io/biolinkml/docs/SchemaDefinition) is a collection of these elements.

 blml is intended to be used in a variety of modeling contexts: JSON documents, RDF graphs, RDF* graphs and property graphs, as well as tabular data.
 Converters exist for these different representations.

-blml also provides rich meta-modeling constructs.
-For examples, modeling have description fields, comments, mappings to other systems...

 This document contains a mixture of normative and informative sections.
 Normative sections may have informative examples